Tozman99/RecipeAPI/README.md

 # it helps to find our problems faster

 # then we commit our code and normally on travis-ci we should have our commit created

+The goal of travis-ci is to run tests every time we push our coude into the gituhb repo

+# check breanches on travis-ci website if the code run et exited with 0 then erveything works fine

+# command for running testcase

+docker-compose run app sh -c "python manage.py test"